 Winter Wonderland, Mount Washington Alpine Resort (December 17 – January 4)

 Celebrate the holidays and beyond at Mount Washington Alpine Resort during the Winter Wonderland celebration where snow is the star of the show.
 From December 17 – 31, enjoy festive holiday celebrations like photos with Santa, a torchlight parade and fireworks display, and an exciting New Year’s Eve party that features nighttime skiing and live entertainment.
 Post-holidays, participate in a three-day ski and snowboard camp to develop your skills on the slope through games and exercises.
 Other activities include nighttime skiing and nightly entertainment at Ted’s Bar + Grill, and snow tubing at the Tube Park (check out the resort’s Tube Cam).
-Check out the full schedule of events.

 Sun Peaks Winter Okanagan Wine Festival (January 12 – 21)